elastic/elasticsearch-py/docs/connection.rst

 might be more helpful.
 You can create one natively using the python SSL library with the `create_default_context` (https://docs.python.org/3/library/ssl.html#ssl.create_default_context) method.

-To create an `SSLContext` object you only need to use one of cafile, capath or cadata
+To create an `SSLContext` object you only need to use one of cafile, capath or cadata:

 .. code-block:: python